 See if these sound familiar.

-There are hunkered down now, but you never know when they’ll be ready for what you have to offer.
+Don’t judge the lurkers!
+They are hunkered down now, but you never know when they’ll be ready for what you have to offer.

-This is an interesting phenomenon: people who come and go in cycles.
+This is an interesting phenomenon: People who come and go in cycles.

-They’ll pop up in numerous places for a while, and then Poof! they disappear—only to reappear later.
+They’ll pop up in numerous places for a while, and then Poof!
+They disappear—only to reappear later.

 You can probably count on certain supporters to refill the cheese tray or help you install the art.